Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

-You'll Have to Look Closely to See Them
+You'll Have to Look Closely to See These Scorpions

-You may go through your entire life and never see a pseudoscorpion, although there are over 3,000 species of them worldwide.
+You may go through your entire life and never see a pseudoscorpion.
+But there are over 3,000 species of them worldwide.

 In North America, there are over 200 species, but they usually make their homes under tree bark and stones, in bird nests, and in cracks and crevices.
-So to find one, you are going to have to be looking pretty closely.
-If you frequent libraries or buy a lot of used books, you might see one preying on paper-eating insects, which is why they are also known as book scorpions.
+To find one, you are going to have to look pretty closely.
+If you frequent libraries or buy a lot of used books, you might see one preying on paper-eating insects (which is why they are also known as book scorpions).

-Pseudoscorpions have a scary appearance, so I guess we are lucky they are less than a half-inch long.
+Pseudoscorpions have a scary appearance.
+We're lucky they are less than a half-inch long!
 They have small, reddish-brown bodies that are shaped like flat teardrops with two pincer appendages out front called pedipalps.
 They resemble a crab in the way they walk and can move quickly either backward or forward.
 If they didn't have the large pincers, they would closely resemble ticks.
 They are similar in appearance to actual scorpions but don't have the long, curled metasomal segments and stinger at the end of the telson (both parts of the "tail" of a scorpion).

 It is possible that they may even be in your home, having hitched a ride on your firewood or on larger insects like flies (a behavior termed phoresy).
 Although they might be in any room of a home, they are usually found in damp areas (basements, bathrooms, laundry rooms, etc).